A long time ago, in a galaxy far, far away, I was a high school student (yes, the automobile existed).

 2 – Teachers don’t know how to relate material to kids.

 So if you are teaching, use real world ideas.
 LeBron James scored 2,418 points while playing 80 games last year.
 How many did he score per game?
 Most boys will be able to figure that quickly–do that a few times and then transition the same rate calculation to other things like interest rates/whatever…then bring in the algebra letters.
 Calculate area?
 Use cake and try splitting it equally.
-Ratios–those get used on every cooking show on TV.
+Ratios–those get used on every cooking show on TV, the internet or TikTok.